trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 1. Originate the rollup to the testnet
 1. Start the rollup node
 1. Check the log file
+{% /comment %}

-You can also explore other smart rollup examples from the dedicated [kernel gallery](https://gitlab.com/tezos/kernel-gallery/-/tree/main/) or create your own.
+To continue your work with smart rollups, you can you can explore examples from the [kernel gallery](https://gitlab.com/tezos/kernel-gallery/-/tree/main/) or create your own.

 ## References